opnfv/daisy/docs/release/installation/installation_guide.rst

 Prerequisites
 -------------

-Before starting the installation of the Euphrates release of OPNFV, some plannings must be done.
+Before starting the installation of the Fraser release of OPNFV, some plannings must be done.